Catholic Association Pilgrimage: Pilgrimage Management Committee

 The Trustees appoint Pilgrimage Officers (the heads of the different service sections including doctors, nurses, handmaids, youth group, etc.).
 The Pilgrimage Officers, together with the Diocesan Directors, make up the Pilgrimage Management Committee (PMC).
-Trustees are permitted to attend meetings of the PMC but, apart from two or three who have specific functions there, the PMC should be allowed to manage itself.
-There is some overlap of membership and responsibilities between the Trustees, the PMC, and the Hospitalité Council.
+There is some overlap of membership and responsibilities between the Trustees, the PMC, PEG and the Hospitalité Council.
 The PMC is responsible for the actual organisation and practicalities of the annual Lourdes pilgrimage.

-As of December 2014, the membership of the PMC consists of: